advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 meaning that even if one took the whole universe as an Inside Theory, the universe itself would be an illusion mathematically, compared to a greater Outside Theory.

-This means that even "dog" can be understood as an real object, there are some properties of "dog", that nobody, even reality itself, has access to.
+This means that even "dog" can be understood as a real object, there are some properties of "dog", that nobody, even reality itself, has access to.

 Therefore, no Inside Theory is philosophically sound, but merely illusions.